Bud Griffith with Duchess and Dolly. Photo by Jim Fain.

 When asked about his career and his utmost blessing, Bud talks of how lucky he was to have worked with many “best of the best” cowboys who taught him well over the years.
 In particular, he admired John Flowers who was the first cow boss on the Flying D. John set the stage for wanting to be a great cowboy and was the foundation of the long-lasting ranching history that Bud had the privilege of learning from.
 One of Bud’s greatest and most cherished memories happened on the tenth of May every year when he and the cowboy crew would gather 1,500 head of horses that had been turned out on the ranch for the winter months and trail them back to Yellowstone Park where they were used for the stage coaches and dude horses.

 In 2014, Bud packed up his beloved Cheryl and moved to Shepherd, Montana where they would be closer to the boys and her healthcare facility.
-Since her passing Bud continues to reside in Shepherd, where he spends time with his family and four grandchildren, sharing the many stories about his adventurous life.
+Since her passing in 2016, Bud moved from Shepherd to Roberts, Montana in 2020.
+Bud enjoys the sport of fly fishing, gardening, and is active in his community's church and the Masonic Temple.
+His favorite past-time is spending time with his family and four grandchildren, sharing the many stories about his adventurous life.